SofieBiosciences/SoftwareStandards/README.md

     2. The Owner should enter a Start date and target Due Date for the task.
     3. The Owner should create a SFDC Case # for this task.
 4. The Owner should move the Task (issue) into the appropriate Task List.

+#### Bug/Feature vs Milestone
+##### It's not quite clear to me how you will take a Change Request (from Teamworks or Customer) and decide what Github Milestone it will live under
+What's the process to assess a request?

+Weekly stand-up will decide

+During weekly stand-ups each new Feature/Bug shall answer the following questions:
+    1. Without the code change, does the system still run as designed?
+        1. Is there a way to remedy the situation without any changes?
+    2. Why are we doing this?
+Does the change make sense vs the risk/cost of development?
+    3. What else will be effected by making this change?
+[Does UI change, are there multiple places where change will be necessary?]
+    4. Will other customers agree the change is necessary and desired?
+        1. How can we please all of our customer base?
+Perhaps this is a configuration to turn on/off?
+Some choice via the UI?
+    5. Will older sequences still work and run the same?
+    6. How complex is the change?
+[Low, Medium, High]
+    7. What is the criteria to pass?

 #### Github Milestone SOP
 Milestones will be directly related to Elixys releases.
 Think if a milestone exists; it is either an up-comming release or a release that has been already made.